Frank I. Herriott: Personal life

 Herriott and Mary Haines wed in 1896; they had five children.
 Herriott was a member of the American Society of International Law and Phi Beta Kappa, and he was a director of the Municipal Research Bureau of Iowa and the Des Moines Bureau of Municipal Research.
 He was a member of the executive committee of the Associated Charities of Des Moines and manager of the Iowa Children's Home's board.
 Herriott drafted proposed legislation to require municipalities to publish information about their financial accounts; it was passed by the Iowa Legislature in 1906.

 Death and legacy

-Herriott died suddenly of peridontitis on September 14, 1941.
+Herriott died suddenly of peritonitis on September 14, 1941.
 Henry G. Harmon, the president of Drake University, stated that "[t]he loss to the city of Des Moines and the university is very genuine, and one that cannot be calculated".
 The Iowa Children's Home established an educational fund in his honor, and in 1958, a newly constructed dormitory at Drake University was named for him.
 According to an obituary in The Christian Century, "[f]ew educators have had a more direct effect on political policies of the state and its municipalities, especially in relation to taxation questions".